QbicSquid/gcc-openGL-debug/README.md

 functions.

-Set -finstrument-functions and -rdynamic flags to enable. the -rdynamic flag allows displaying calling function names on the displayed callstack.
+Set -finstrument-functions and -rdynamic flags to enable.
+  The -rdynamic flag allows displaying calling function names on the displayed callstack.